olingern/janken/README.md

 # yaba

 Short for yabai, "whoa" in Japanese.
+Name will change one day.

 **Version**: 0.0.0 (_hardly usable_)